 As a health worker, it is essential to know how to help patients who are distressed.
-This skill is a core professional skill and essential for us to be Motivated, Respectful and Competent health workers.
+This skill is a core professional skill and essential for us to be Motivated.
+Respectful and Competent health workers.
 You may experience patients screaming, crying, shouting or even threatening you.
 Women in childbirth may scream, shout and express fear.
 Although we will primarily deal with the patient's emotions, caregivers can also show similar emotions.
 The basic principles of addressing such emotions will apply to both groups

-ACTIVITY 3.2.5 THE RELATIONSHIP BETWEEN STRESS, LACK OF SELF-CARE AND BURNOUT
+3.2.5 THE RELATIONSHIP BETWEEN STRESS, LACK OF SELF-CARE AND BURNOUT

-Explain that as a health worker, recognizing one's own and patient's emotion is the first step to identifying the real concerns and needs of patients.
-Lacking these skills will test health workers' compassion and communication skills, will affect the patient- health worker relationship and can lead to stress and burnout in health worker.
+As a health worker, recognizing one's own and patient's emotion is the first step to identifying the real concerns and needs of patients.
+Lacking these skills will test health workers' compassion and communication skills, will affect the patienthealth worker relationship and can lead to stress and burnout in health worker.

-Provide the link between dealing with emotions and health worker self-care.
+Dealing with emotions and health worker self-care are linked.